-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » Black History Month » Black History Month 2012 » Black History Month 2012: Leah Cato
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » African American History Month » Black History Month 2012 » Black History Month 2012: Leah Cato

 Leah Cato joined the U.S. Foreign Service in September 2002.
 In July 2011, she assumed the Deputy Economic Counselor position at U.S. Embassy San Salvador.

 Ms. Cato’s overseas assignments include Costa Rica, Kuwait, Iraq, and Yemen.
 Her domestic tours include appointments as the Chile desk officer and as a staff assistant in the Bureau of Western Hemisphere Affairs Front Office.
 Prior to joining the Foreign Service, Ms. Cato was a Presidential Management Fellow working as a consular and migration officer in the Office of Cuban Affairs.